Hotel St. Germain

 On January 23, 1856, an advertisement in the New-York Daily Tribune read: «Hotel St. Germain, 22d-at., 5th-av., and Broadway. −Francis Rider respectfully informs his friends and the public that he has leased the above Hotel, and will be ready for the reception of Visitors in a few days.»

 On the same day, the New York Times reported: «The unique building in Fifth-avenue, near Twenty-third street, which has excited the attention of the public in the past year, is to be opened as a hotel with the most aristocratic name in the Saints' calendar, viz.: St. Germain.
-We have now a St. Denis, St. Nicholas, St. George, and St. James, and a good many hotels that might be called St. Giles.
+We have now a St. Denis, St. George, St. Nicholas and St. James, and a good many hotels that might be called St. Giles.
 Mt Ryder, formerly of the West Point Hotel, is the host of St. Germain».
 On April 22, the newspaper reported: «No one can fail to observe the change for the better in the architecture of New-York within a few years. ...If the houses in New-York were in light colors, like those of the more beautiful cities of Europe, the improvement in the beauty of the whole City would be astonishing − so light and cheerful.
 Compare the Everett Hotel, the Clarendon, the Brevoort, the Howard, the St. Germain, and others...», but on June 9, the same newspaper noted: «The Broadway front of the St. Germain Hotel is cracking badly.
 It is built of French Gaen stone.»

 The Hotel St. Germain opened on the evening of February 7, 1856, for the reception of invited guests, by Francis Rider, former proprietor of the West Point Hotel.

 The Hotel St. Germain was built of Caen stone and it had an imposing external appearance.
 A cast-iron balcony surrounded the third floor.
 The interior was beautiful and well decorated.
 The suits of apartments opened upon a common center or a large rotunda, reaching to the roof.
 Each parlor upon the main floor had a sleeping apartment connected with it, immediately above, reached by an enclosed staircase.
-The St. Germain had garden on the northern part of the site, but, later, office buildings with stores were erected on this part.
+The St. Germain had garden on the northern part of the site, but, about the early 1860s, office buildings with stores were erected on this part.

 On April 6, 1856, the New York Herald reported: «The up-town public are grateful for the private enterprise shown by the recent establishment of two new Post offices, one situated on Broadway, in the new and elegant St. Germain Hotel, under the title of Madison square Post office; another, called the Central Post office, located at the junction of the Sixth avenue and Broadway, ...»